car251290/myMemories/README.md

 React Redux now offers a set of hook APIs as an alternative to the existing connect() Higher Order Component.
 These APIs allow you to subscribe to the Redux store and dispatch actions, without having to wrap your components in connect().

  The selector will be called with the entire Redux store state as its only argument.
 The selector will be run whenever the function component renders (unless its reference hasn't changed since a previous render of the component so that a cached result can be returned by the hook without re-running the selector). useSelector() will also subscribe to the Redux store, and run your selector whenever an action is dispatched.

+ #Node.js
+ using this code for the back end code to make the request code

 ## For the Front end using Netlify.js